 Individuals interested in attending this training course must return their completed registration forms by email (firstname.lastname@example.org) to TStat by 24th March 2023.

 The course opens with an introductory session focusing on the Python programming basics required by users wishing to exploit the Stata – Python connectivity, before moving on to illustrate how to use Python in a Stata environment and the vice versa.

-Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 7th-8th of November.
+The 2023 edition of this training course will now be offered ONLINE, on a part-time basis on the 3rd-4th of April.